berkshelf/berkshelf-api/README.md

   }
 }
 ```
+ Explanation of some optional attributes
+  - build_interval : The number of seconds before it refreshes from the endpoints.

 > See configuration endpoints below for a complete list of supported endpoints, and the [api cookbook readme](https://github.com/berkshelf/berkshelf-api/tree/master/cookbook) for all configuration options.